Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per game.
+- The Heat are the 28th-ranked team in the NBA at allowing threes, conceding 13.1 made 3-pointers per contest.

-- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.

 Bruce Brown vs. the Heat